The HERE Raster Tile API provides a

 pview parameter that you can use to render the map with boundaries based on international or local country views (geopolitical views).
 The values follow ISO 3166-1 alpha-2 country codes schema.
 Typically, the international view is used, unless the map is being used within a particular country for which a local view is available.
 If the

 pview parameter is specified and the view is supported, the boundaries of the selected country view are shown; otherwise the default boundaries view is shown.

 A typical use case is that a particular area of the world is considered as disputed by two or more countries.
 Therefore, each country shows that area as part of itself.
 If you request a particular tile with the geopolitical view of country A, the response shows the area as belonging to A. Similarly, if you request the tile with the geopolitical view of country B, the response shows the area as belonging to B.

 Note: The following examples use a HERE API Key / Token to authenticate your request.
-For the available authentication options, see the Quickstart.
+For the available authentication options, see the Get started.

 For example, a user wants to see a certain location in South Patagonia.
 The first request shows the default view (international view) with a dashed border showing the South Patagonian Ice Field between Chile and Argentina.